technicallyharwell/Over-Engineered-Todo/README.md

 # fastapi-templates
-Bootstrap templates to enable rapid development of new FastAPI projects.
+Quick references to hit the ground running with FastAPI backend.

+# Contents

+### basic-todo
+Start here if you want to get a feel for FastAPI.
+This is a basic todo api with no database.

+### orm-todo
-orm-todo is the most complete, with SQLAlchemy ORM, Alembic migrations, pydantic validations, pytest, and Docker.
+Fully featured api with SQLAlchemy ORM, Alembic migrations, pydantic validations, pytest, and containerization.